-- Marginal cost pricing is the most efficient approach This approach, also known as the fully-distributed cost (FDC) approach, involves the allocation and assignment of total annual costs to broadly defined classes of customers, which derives the aggregate revenue that the utility requires based solely on costs of production. - The general approach to cost apportionment is based on the principle of cost causality. - The advantage of the embedded cost approach is that it allows the service provider to recover the fixed and common costs that may sometimes not be recovered by marginal cost pricing.
-On the other hand an embedded approach does not offer the same price signaling advantages that are inherent in marginal cost pricing.
+- Marginal cost of a utility service refers to the increase This approach, also known as the fully-distributed cost (FDC) approach, involves the allocation and assignment customers.
+This approach derives the aggregate revenue that the utility requires based solely on costs of production. - The general approach to cost apportionment is based on the principle of cost causality. - Marginal cost pricing cannot guarantee that revenue The advantage of the embedded cost approach is that common costs that may sometimes not be recovered by marginal cost pricing.
+On the other hand an embedded advantages that are inherent in marginal cost pricing.